EnOcean: Application examples

 switching is performed locally at the load.

 Other lighting applications include occupancy sensors, light sensors and key card switches.
-Furthermore, heating, ventilation, and air conditioning (hvac) applications such as temperature sensors, humidity sensors, CO2 sensors, metering sensors already use EnOcean’s energy harvesting wireless technology.
+Furthermore, heating, ventilation, and air conditioning (hvac) applications such as temperature sensors, humidity sensors, CO2 sensors, metering sensors already use EnOcean's energy harvesting wireless technology.

 Company

 EnOcean GmbH is a venture-funded spin-off company of Siemens AG founded in 2001.
 It is a German company headquartered in Oberhaching, near Munich, which currently employs 60 people in Germany and the USA.
 It is a technology supplier of energy harvesting wireless modules (transmitters, receivers, transceivers, energy converter) to companies (e.g. Siemens Building Technologies, Distech Controls, Zumtobel, Omnio, Osram, Eltako, Wieland Electric, Pressac, Peha, Thermokon, Wago, Herga), which develop and manufacture products used in building automation (light, shading, hvac), industrial automation, and other application fields automotive industry (replacement of the conventional battery in tyre pressure sensors).

 The company won the Bavarian Innovation Prize 2002 for its technology, the award "Technology Pioneer 2006" by the World Economic Forum, the "Top-10 Product for 2007" award by Building Green and was among the global cleantech 100 in 2011.

 In November 2007, MK Electric, the manufacturer of consumer electrical fitments in the UK, adopted EnOcean technology for a wireless switches.
+However, pricing was far beyond the cost of providing traditional switches, so very little traction in 'new build' applications was made.
+The range is now entirely discontinued.